maxcabrera/retos-js/README.md

-## Corriendo los tests

-Para probar si los retos han sido resueltos correctamente se usa unit testing.
+## JavaScript Challenges with Test Driven Development approach

+Collection of JavaScript Challenges in English and Spanish with a TDD approach.

+Coleccion de retos en JavaScript, resueltos usando el metodo TDD

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode to make sure the solutions work as expected.